latticexyz/mud/.changeset/neat-impalas-arrive.md

 "@latticexyz/explorer": patch
 ---

-Rejected transactions coming from `observer` are now integrated into World Explorer transactions list.
+Observe tab is now populated by rejected transactions coming from the `observer` transport wrapper.